w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 ## Proprietary Context Definition

-The following JSON-LD context defines only the terms required for use case 3 that are not covered by QUDT, FnO, or JSON Schema.
+The following JSON-LD context defines only the terms required for user story 3 that are not covered by QUDT, FnO, or JSON Schema.

 The namespace `https://www.w3.org/wot/data-mapping/v1#` is a placeholder.
 The prefix `map` is used throughout this document.